trntv/apis-list/apis/ip-sidekick/ip-sidekick.md

 # IP Sidekick
 IP Sidekick is an API that returns information about an IP address.
-You can use it to customize your content based on the visitor&#x27;s location or display their country.
+You can use it to customize your content based on the visitor's location or display their country.

 ##  🔗 Links
 **Docs / Website**: https://ipsidekick.com